espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

 | Wireless NIC (USB) | Driver-free; hot-swappable; easy to use; low development cost|
 | Wireless NIC (SPI/SDIO) | High transfer rate|

-**Please refer to the [ESP-IOT-Bridge Video](https://www.bilibili.com/video/BV1wo4y1R7NG) which demonstrates some of the features of the ESP-IOT-Bridge.**
+**Please refer to the [ESP-IoT-Bridge Video](https://www.bilibili.com/video/BV1wo4y1R7NG) which demonstrates some of the features of the ESP-IoT-Bridge.**

 ## <span id = "9">9.GPIO Map</span>